Surrogate Model-Based Explainability Methods for Point Cloud NNs: INTRODUCTION

 As for the reliability examination of explainability methods, to date, there is no acknowledged evaluation criterion.
 Most of the previous work validates the explanation results subjectively based on human senses, which easily leads to bias in the evaluation of explainability approaches.
 Therefore, quantitative evaluations are increasingly recognized as an essential requirement in the explainable machine learning domain.

-This work sets out to utilize the \textit{local surrogate model-based} approaches\cite{Ribeiro2016,Lundberg2017} to investigate the explainability and reliability of PointNet\cite{Qi_2017_CVPR}, which is one of the most classical DNNs for point cloud data.
-With the help of the explanation, humans gain a better awareness of the underlying factors of misclassification cases.
-Besides, we attempted to verify the accuracy of the explanations for point cloud data through a quantifiable verification method instead of a subjective approach based on human senses.
+This work proposes a point cloud-applicable \textit{local surrogate model-based} approach~\cite{Ribeiro2016,Lundberg2017} investigating the explainability and reliability of point cloud neural networks.
+With the help of explanation, humans gain a better awareness of the underlying factors of misclassification cases.
+Besides, we quantify the plausibility of the explanations for point cloud data through fidelity and accuracy verification methods instead of a subjective approach based on human senses.
 Our contribution is primarily summarized as follows: